Design is not art but it can be artistic.

 LAPSO.
 Difficult to explain but easy to understand once you try it, Lapso is a new addition to Sancal’s catalogue.
 Lesur & Venot’s creation was recognised with an Hermès award for the Best Author design in 2014.
 Years later, Sancal rescues this unique vertical hammock.

-ELLE armchair by Rafa García offers maximum comfort with the minimum structure.
-Different legs will give much game.
+ELLE armchair by Rafa García offers maximum comfort with the minimum structure and infinite options to personalise it.

-CORE and REMNANT seats, VESTIGES tables and DIVIDUALS poufs, all designed by Note Desing Studio, share the same source of inspiration: emptiness.
+Void Matters set of products reflect how void shapes matter.
+Core and Remnant seats, Vestige tables and Dividuals poufs, all designed by Note, share the same source of inspiration: the void as design element.
 However, each of these spectacular features its uniqueness.

 For the presentation of Museo Collection, Sancal explores a new artistic discipline with the well-known designer and director Andrés Reisinger: digital art.